Build a React Native library

 .

 field.
-If you have a dual module setup with both ESM and CommonJS builds, it needs to be specified in exports['.'].require
+If you have a dual package setup with both ESM and CommonJS builds, it needs to be specified in exports['.'].require

 field of package.json